acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

     Example animation: [Don't stare for too long.](https://gfycat.com/WhimsicalBrilliantAcornbarnacle) If Technical Writers were in play, you wouldn't ever be asked to resolve one manually; they would silently gain credits when each install finished.
 Also, the initial install did not ask whether Bazaar or Replicator should be used first, because Bazaar is silent if there are no other copies of the installed card in your hand.
 Replicator resolves, adds the new Spy Camera to grip, then Bazaar resolves automatically, seeing that there is now a new Spy Camera to install.
 Beautiful!

 2. Successful-run: LOTS of handlers here, and we're still dealing with some issues related to this upgrade.
-Many handlers are silent (Desperado, Temujin Contract), but others require interaction (Silhouette).
+Many handlers are silent (Desperado, Temujin Contract), but others require interaction (Silhouette, Laramy Fisk, Equivocation).
 Temjin Contract in particular exposed a lot of issues with the initial implementation, leading to the legendary bugfix pull request #1953.

 #### Agenda Swapping